NASARace/race/doc/manual/design/parsing.rst

 ByteSlice hierarchy
 -------------------
-Although they can be used independently for many string processing tasks, ``gov.nasa.race.common.inlined.ByteSlice`` objects are a central element of RACE parsers.
+Although they can be used independently for many string processing tasks, ``gov.nasa.race.common.ByteSlice`` objects are a central element of RACE parsers.
 To that end RACE includes a hierarchy of related types:

 .. image:: ../images/slice.svg